Debates quiet down on proposal to allow bars to stay open on home gameday weeks after ABC board endorses idea

 "Maybe people go back to the tailgate for an hour because they have plenty of time and they call their Ubers an hour later," Nay said.

 Not everyone agreed.
-Some like Sunny House with Mother's Against Drunk Driving told us the same day this idea could cause more people to drive drunk.
+Some like Sunny House with Mothers Against Drunk Driving told us the same day this idea could cause more people to drive drunk.

 "It gives people an extended amount of time to get more intoxicated and then get on our roads," House said.